Niagara Falls Americans: History

 The Niagara Power was established in 2007 by its first president and owner, Cal Kern, who operated the team in affiliation with the Fellowship of Christian Athletes.
 The Power, upon its inception, entered and competed in the New York Collegiate Baseball League.
 The team remained in the league until the conclusion of the 2015 season, after which Kern ceased operations.

 The team was restored in 2018 under new ownership, the College of Hospitality, Sport & Tourism Management at Niagara University.
 Under the direction of Dr. Patrick Tutka, who assumed the role of team president, Niagara University ran the team with a model by which students handled almost all facets of game-day operations.
 The Power returned to the NYCBL in 2018, winning the league's championship in the 2019 season.

 After the COVID pandemic forced the cancellation of the 2020 baseball season, the Power returned in 2021 but had switched leagues, leaving the NYCBL to join the Perfect Game Collegiate Baseball League.

 Following the 2021 season, Dr. Tutka stepped down from the team.
 Niagara University continued to operate the team in 2022 under the direction of the College of Hospitality, Sport & Tourism Management's dean, Bridget Niland.
 Upon the conclusion of the 2022 season, local businessman John DiCarlo assumed ownership of the Power.

 On December 15, 2023, the City of Niagara Falls and CAN-USA owner Robbie Nichols announced that the latter would assume ownership of the PGCBL's Niagara Falls franchise, rebranding the team as the Niagara Falls Americans.

+On August 1, 2026, CAN-USA Sports announced it had sold the Americans to 16 Athletics, led by Jerry Puleo, who would assume operations for the 2027 season and beyond.